nukhes/dotfiles/README.md

 This repository contains my personal dotfiles and configuration for various tools and environments, including shell, git, i3wm, and miscellaneous applications.

 > If you are going to use this EDIT .GITCONFIG FOR SAKE OF GOD, otherwise your commits will have my soul in it.
+> This is made for my setup, i dont give support to anyone trying to use this.

 ![preview](static/preview.png)